Tencent/tencent.github.io/konajdk/sm/README.md

 Different operation modes may need different AlgorithmParameterSpec types,

-- CBC and CTR modes use [IvParameterSpec].
+- CBC and CTR modes use [IvParameterSpec](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/javax/crypto/spec/IvParameterSpec.html).
 This parameter type needs a 16-bytes as Initialization Vector (IV).
-- GCM mode uses [GCMParameterSpec].
+- GCM mode uses [GCMParameterSpec](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/javax/crypto/spec/GCMParameterSpec.html).
 This parameter type needs a 12-bytes as Initialization Vector (IV) and specifies the tag length to 12-bytes.

 Initialize the Cipher instance with the key and parameter type and set the mode to encryption.